Niclas-L/ot-harjoitustyo/README.md

 # Pygame 2048

 Implementation of the [2048](https://en.wikipedia.org/wiki/2048_(video_game))-game in python using pygame.
-Currently the game is played using the arrow keys.
+Currently the game is played using the arrow keys or the wasd keys.
 The escape key can be used to reset the game (no confirmation so beware).

 ## Documentation